Local-Connectivity-Lab/netbot/README.md

 This cron job uses the Python venv to execute, and captures std and err output to syslog (tagged "threader").

-Logs from the runs are stored in the `logs` folder, with timestamps for each job.
+Logs from the runs are stored in `/home/scn/github/netbot/logs` folder, one per cron jon with timestamps.

 ## CLI